 In December 2011, the FASB issued Accounting Standards Update (ASU) 2011-11 that included new disclosure requirements that are intended to enhance current disclosures on offsetting financial assets and liabilities.
 The new disclosures require an entity to disclose both gross and net information about derivative instruments accounted for in accordance with the guidance on derivatives and hedging that are eligible for offset on the balance sheet and instruments and transactions subject to an agreement similar to a master netting arrangement.
-The provisions of the new disclosure requirements are effective as of the beginning of the year ended April 30, 2015.
-We are currently evaluating the impact of the new guidance on its financial statements.
+The provisions of the new disclosure requirements are effective for the company starting May 1, 2014.
+The adoption of this standard will not have a material impact on the presentation of the financial statements.

-In July 2012, the FASB issued Accounting Standards Update (ASU) 2012-02 that permits an entity to first assess qualitative factors to determine whether it is more likely than not that an indefinite-lived intangible asset is impaired as a basis for determining whether it is necessary to perform a quantitative impairment test.
+In July 2012, FASB issued ASU 2012-02, Intangibles - Goodwill and Other (Topic 350), Testing Indefinite Lived Intangible Assets for Impairments, that permits an entity to first assess qualitative factors to determine whether it is more likely than not that an indefinite-lived intangible asset is impaired as a basis for determining whether it is necessary to perform a quantitative impairment test.
 An entity would continue to calculate the fair value of an indefinite-lived intangible asset if the asset fails the qualitative assessment, while no further analysis would be required if it passes.
-The provisions of the new guidance were effective as of the beginning of the year ended April 30, 2014.
-We do not expect the new guidance to have an impact on our 2014 impairment test results.
+We have adopted this standard as of May 1, 2013 and it did not materially impact the consolidated financial statements.